- Anniesland Campus

 - Interviews will take place from February and may continue until the course starts in August

-- The College’s admissions department will email you an electronic version of the reference form.
+- If references are requested, the college’s admissions department will email you an electronic version of the reference form.
 Please print this and ask your referee to complete it before bringing it along to your interview along with a copy of your relevant proof of entry qualifications.

 - If you are unable to bring these documents to the interview you will be unable to be offered an unconditional offer.